ncsa/ncsa-shib-idp/README.md

 ## Working with Two Production Servers via "ucarp"

-While the NCSA Shibboleth IdP Docker container is running on all cadocker VMs, only one of cadocker1 / cadocker2 actually handles requests for
+While the NCSA Shibboleth IdP Docker container is running on all barge VMs, only one of barge1 / barge2 actually handles requests for
 <https://idp.ncsa.illinois.edu>.
-Which cadocker instance is "active" is
+Which barge instance is "active" is
-determined by a virtual Ethernet interface for 141.142.149.33 (shib-docker.security.ncsa.illinois.edu).
-There is a DNS CNAME record for idp.ncsa.illinois.edu which points to shib-docker.security.ncsa.illinois.edu .
+determined by a virtual Ethernet interface for 141.142.148.27 (barge-vip.security.ncsa.illinois.edu).
+There is a DNS CNAME record for idp.ncsa.illinois.edu which points to barge-vip.security.ncsa.illinois.edu .
-In order to easily swap between cadocker1 and cadocker2 with this virtual IP address, use [ucarp](https://ucarp.wordpress.com/) ([man page](http://manpages.ubuntu.com/manpages/bionic/man8/ucarp.8.html)).
+In order to easily swap between barge1 and barge2 with this virtual IP address, use [ucarp](https://ucarp.wordpress.com/) ([man page](http://manpages.ubuntu.com/manpages/bionic/man8/ucarp.8.html)).

-There are two ways see if cadocker1/2 is the "active" host:
+There are two ways see if barge1/2 is the "active" host:

-1.  `ip address | grep 141.142.149.33`
+1.  `ip address | grep 141.142.148.27`
-1.  `sudo pkill -10 ucarp && sudo journalctl -u ucarp@253 | grep MASTER`
+1.  `sudo pkill -10 ucarp && sudo journalctl -u ucarp@252 | grep MASTER`

 In order to "swap" which server is active, ensure you are on the "active" server (a.k.a., MASTER), and demote it to BACKUP as follows:

 *   `sudo pkill -12 ucarp`
-*   `sudo pkill -10 ucarp && sudo journalctl -u ucarp@253 | grep BACKUP`
+*   `sudo pkill -10 ucarp && sudo journalctl -u ucarp@252 | grep BACKUP`

 The other server will notice that there is no MASTER server and grab control of the virtual interface.